Gary Green, executive director, Center for Sustainable Journalism, publisher of Fresh Take Georgia

 Green joined the Center in 2020 from the University of Florida where he served as digital director of the Innovation News Center and deputy news editor for WUFT News, the NPR and PBS affiliates for north-central Florida.
 Prior to UF, he worked as a photojournalist and multimedia producer for newspapers and wire services in Ohio and Florida including the Akron Beacon Journal, Orlando Sentinel and Knight Ridder/McClatchy-Tribune News Service.

 Green received a master’s degree in Mass Communication from the University of Florida in Gainsville and his bachelor’s degree from the School of Visual Communications at Ohio University in Athens, Ohio.
 Read more about Green here.

-Currently retired in Waynesville, NC, Carlson still teaches online journalism and media law courses for Kennesaw State University.
-She also is a consultant on public relations and journalism issues for several clients, including staff of the local newspaper, The Mountaineer.
-And she serves as secretary of the Property Owners Association of Utah Mountain Estates.
+Currently, Carlson teaches online journalism and media law courses for Kennesaw State University and is a consultant on public relations and journalism issues for several clients.

 Carlson holds a doctorate in Political Science, with a focus on American Government and Political Communication, from Georgia State University in Atlanta.
 Her master’s degree in Nonprofit Administration is also from Georgia State University and her bachelor’s degree in Journalism is from the University of Georgia in Athens.